ASSESSMENT OF THE AIRWAY, VENTILATION, RESPIRATION AND OXYGENATION

 SIGNS OF INADEQUATE VENTILATION: The signs of inadequate ventilation are best broken down into what you can see and what you can hear.

-Visual signs: The visual signs specific to inadequate ventilation are abnormal chest wall movement, irregular breathing pattern, and abnormal work of breathing.
+Visual signs: The visual signs specific to inadequate ventilation are rate of breathing, abnormal chest wall movement, irregular breathing pattern, and abnormal work of breathing.

 The chest should move equally and significantly with each breath.
 Trauma or penetration can lead to obvious open holes in the chest wall, splinting (reduced movement due to pain), or paradoxical movement (a segment of the chest that moves inward on inspiration).

-The pattern of breathing should be predictable and between 12-20 bpm in adults.
+The pattern of breathing should be predictable.
 A rapidly changing pattern or absence of breathing are key concerns.

 "Work of breathing" refers to the difficulty of taking a breath, patients at rest should have no difficulty carrying on a conversation without stopping to catch their breath.
 They should not be using the muscles in their neck or ribs to take a breath, and they should not be sweating or bending over to breathe. *This is not specific to ventilation, patients with poor oxygenation or poor respiration may also have these same signs.